Got deer and need screening? Here is a list 6 wonderful plants for a deer resistant screen.

 Little Gem Magnolia (Magnolia grandiflora ‘Little Gem’)

 The belle of the south.
-One of the most beautiful broadleaf evergreen shrubs.
-With gloss, dark green leaves and a fragrant white flowers, Magnolias are a pleasure in any garden.
+Little Gem Magnolia is one of the most beautiful broadleaf evergreen shrubs.
+With gloss, dark green leaves and fragrant white flowers, Magnolias are a pleasure in any garden.
 The Little Gem variety grows 15’ to 20’ in height.

 Northern Bayberry (Myrica pennsylvanica)